CompVis/stable-diffusion/docs/features/TEXTUAL_INVERSION.md

 # **Personalizing Text-to-Image Generation**

-You may personalize the generated images to provide your own styles or objects by training a new LDM checkpoint and introducing a new vocabulary to the fixed model.
+You may personalize the generated images to provide your own styles or objects by training a new LDM checkpoint and introducing a new vocabulary to the fixed model as a (.pt) embeddings file.
+Alternatively, you may use or train HuggingFace Concepts embeddings files (.bin) from https://huggingface.co/sd-concepts-library and its associated notebooks.

+**Training**

 To train, prepare a folder that contains images sized at 512x512 and execute the following: